bhavyasenthilkumar2007-droid/CODSOFT_task-3/README.md

 # CODSOFT_task-4
 Recommendation system

 K-Drama Recommendation System

 Description

-This project is a simple K-Drama Recommendation System developed using Python.
-The system asks the user to enter their favourite K-Drama and recommends another drama based on the input.
+This is a simple Python-based K-Drama Recommendation System.
+The program asks users to enter their favourite K-Drama and recommends a similar drama based on the user's choice.

 Features

-- User input based recommendation
-- Multiple K-Drama suggestions
+- Takes user input.
-- Simple if-elif-else implementation
+- Uses if-elif-else statements.
-- Beginner-friendly project
+- Provides drama recommendations.
+- Runs continuously using a while loop.
+- Allows users to exit the program by typing "exit".

-Technology Used
+Technologies Used

-- Python
+- Python 3

-How It Works
+How to Run

-The user enters the name of a favourite K-Drama.
-The program checks the input and recommends a related drama.
-If the drama is not available in the system, a default recommendation is displayed.
+1. Open the Python file.
+2. Run the program.
+3. Enter your favourite K-Drama.
+4. View the recommended drama.
+5. Type "exit" to close the program.

+Sample Input

+true beauty

+Sample Output

+Recommended Drama: My ID is Gangnam Beauty

 Author